 What is a SEP-IRA?

-But there’s some good news for small businesses and self-employed individuals who want to help their employees plan for retirement and save money for retirement themselves.
+With its easy setup, high contribution limits, and tax advantages, SEP-IRAs offer an attractive retirement planning option for self-employed individuals who want to help their employees plan for retirement and save money for retirement themselves.
 You can establish a Simplified Employee Pension-Individual Retirement Account — better known as a SEP-IRA — with minimal cost and hassle.
 In fact, a SEP-IRA can be set up by filling out a single IRS form and no annual Form 5500 filing is required.

 The simplicity of SEP-IRAs is one reason why they’re so popular among small businesses and the self-employed.
 Another reason is the high annual contribution limits.
-In 2022, you can contribute up to $61,000 or 25 percent of annual compensation (whichever is less) to SEP-IRAs established for yourself and your employees.
-This will go up by $6,000 in 2023 to a total annual contribution limit of $67,000.
+In 2023, an employer can contribute up to $66,000 or 25 percent of annual compensation (whichever is less) to SEP-IRAs established for themselves and their employees.

 How SEP-IRAs Work and Eligibility Rules